GeertvanGeest/cluster-docs/docs/tutorials/containers/port_forwarding_apptainer.md

 With port forwarding you can access a port on a remote machine as if it were on your local machine.
 This is useful for accessing web interfaces running on a remote machine.

+!!! note
+    You can find a wrapper script for these steps [here](https://gitlab.bioinformatics.unibe.ch/gvangeest/launch-webapps-apptainer)

 Start an interactive session with SLURM

 ```sh